vcmi/VCMI.eu/additional/docs/blog/posts/vcmi-1.5.0-release.md

 ## Artifact improvements
 It is now possible to group several artifacts into sets.
 This feature is based on the costumes of the HD mod.
 With `CTRL + [1]...[9]` an artifact set can be saved, which can then be called with `[1]...[9]`.

-There are now also new shortcuts. `ALT + click` on artifact slot moves artifact from/to backpack. `CTRL + click` on artifact slot moves artifact to 2nd hero we are trading with.
+There are now also new shortcuts. `ALT + Click` on artifact slot moves artifact from/to backpack. `CTRL + Click` on artifact slot moves artifact to 2nd hero we are trading with.

 ## Configurable keyboard shortcuts
 Keyboard shourtcuts are now configurable.
 However, currently only via the configuration file `config/shortcutsConfig.json`.

-# New homepage
+## New homepage
 With version 1.5.0 we have also published our new homepage.
 Apart from the newer, more modern design, it also offers useful functions for players, modders and developers.

 Documents such as instructions and technical documentation are now available directly on the website.
 You can also find informations and pictures of the individual mods in our mod repository.